So you’ve chosen to ‘unschool’ your kids!

 As an unschooling parent, you may find it difficult to get help and support when things aren’t going well.
 You may be worried that the naysayers will say “I told you so”, or that others will simply say “Put them back in school and everything will be better!”
 You may feel increasingly isolated, struggline with shame, confusion and uncertainty, wondering how to turn your ideals into your reality.
 You want more connection and peace in your home “like everyone else must have”, but you’re not sure where to turn to for non-judgmental empathy and support.
 You want someone who gets it, someone who will help you live you want.

 Hi, I’m Karen

-One of the greatest joys of my life is my role as ‘mum’ to my four almost-grown children, with an extra one who was earth-side for only 9 short hours.
-Parenting has been my passion since before I became one, and homeschooling became the perfect way for me to live that out!
-My oldest two children went to a small country school for 3 and 5 years when we were living in a christian community in the outback (I’ve had an interesting life!) before we finally began homeschooling in 2005.
-It quite literally felt like coming home.
+One of the greatest joys of my life is my role as ‘mum’ to my four grown-up children, and an extra one who was earth-side for only 9 short hours.
+Parenting has been my passion since before I became one, so homeschooling was the perfect way for me to live that out!
+My oldest two children went to a small country school for 3 and 5 years when we were living in a community in the outback (I’ve had an interesting life!) before we finally began homeschooling in 2005.
+Homeschooling felt, quite literally, like coming home.

-My passion is helping parents increase attunement with their children through secure attachment & connection, tuning in to their own and each other’s needs.
-My fees are currently discounted while I finish my counselling internship, so it is a great opportunity for unschoolers-on-a-budget (aren’t we all?) to access affordable therapy (until December, 2019) after which it will be a full-fee service.
+My passion is helping parents increase attunement with their children through secure attachment, connection, and tuning in to their own and each other’s needs.